shedrachIkenna/Data-Analysis-Projects/Glassdoor_Data_Science_Jobs_Analysis/README.md

 ## Project Goals

-The primary goal of this repository is to explore and analyze the Glassdoor data science jobs dataset to gain insights into the industry.
-Through data analysis and visualization techniques, we aim to answer various questions such as:
+The primary goal of this project is to explore and analyze the Glassdoor data science jobs dataset to gain insights into the industry.
+Through data analysis and visualization techniques, I was able to answer various questions such as:

 - What are the most common job titles in the data science field?
 - What are the average salaries of different data science job roles?